YuliyaCarvalho/olist-marketplace-analysis/reproducibility/run_instructions.md

 2. Import the raw tables into your own **Google BigQuery project**.

 3. Execute the [SQL scripts](../sql_cleaning/) provided in the repository.
 Each SQL file contains the validation checks and transformation logic used to construct the cleaned analytical tables.
+Before executing the scripts, replace the project and dataset identifiers (e.g. `olist-project-yuliacarvalho.Olist_datasets`) with the corresponding names in your own BigQuery environment.

 4. Once the cleaned tables are created, you can run the R code contained in the Kaggle notebook.

 ---

 > [!IMPORTANT]
-> # Important Notes

-* The original analysis was performed using a **warehouse-first workflow**:
+> * The original analysis was performed using a **warehouse-first workflow**:
 ```
 Raw Olist dataset
         ↓